TerrenceHuang/find-crypto/README.md

 **NOTE:**
 When Click on the coin column, it will use `id` to sort, because sort key `name` not working, `coin_name` acting wield.

+# Installation

+There are two ways to run the APP, the easiest way is with Expo CLI, another is to use React Native CLI.
+There is a good document about these, see more at [Setting up the development environment](https://reactnative.dev/docs/environment-setup).

+In order to build and run the APP, we needs to install NodeJs on the system, make sure the version is higher than 12.

+Next we can clone the repository onto the system.

+To install the dependencies run `npm install` or `yarn install` in the terminal